Roger Clark (rally driver): Post-professional rallying

 Clark died from the effects of a stroke on 12 January 1998.
 A bronze statue of Clark was later erected in his memory at Mallory Park.

 Roger Albert Clark Rally

 In 2004, a historic rally event was established to recreate the route of the "classic" five day long RAC Rally across the country, as the current rally format by the FIA WRC is scheduled under the existing shorter rally franchise layout, and is undertaken mainly in Wales.
 The event was named the Roger Albert Clark Rally (also called the RAC Rally) in his honour.
 Competitors are limited to vehicles released prior to 1982, and traces a route through classic stages in Scotland and northern England, such as the Kielder Forest and Grizedale Forest which are no longer part of the modern WRC rallies' itinerary.
+The rally was held annually until 2014, and later on odd years since 2017.

 Personal life

 Clark married Judith Barr in 1965, and the couple had two sons.